-Geckos are found all over the world, and they come in many shapes and sizes.
+Geckos are found worldwide, and they come in many shapes and sizes.

-The types of geckos in Indonesia are often seen as pests because they love eating insects, but they can be pretty cute when you look at them up close!
+The geckos in Indonesia are often seen as pests because they love eating insects, but they can be pretty cute when you look at them up close!

-Geckos are fascinating reptiles; the variety you’ll find in Indonesia makes your head spin.
+Geckos are fascinating reptiles; the variety in Indonesia makes your head spin.

-From geckos that can walk on glass ceilings to those that can change their color at will, there are many fascinating species from which to choose in Indonesia.
+From geckos that can walk on glass ceilings to those that can change their color at will, there are many fascinating species to choose in Indonesia.

-If you’re planning on going on an Indonesian trip and want to learn more about these fascinating lizards.
+If you plan on going on an Indonesian trip and want to learn more about these fascinating lizards.

 Here are nine types of geckos in Indonesia, plus some tips on keeping them away from your house without killing them or resorting to toxic chemicals like insecticide sprays.